By Vien Nguyen, CEI Intern, William Foley, Jr., CEI Intern, and Dana Asby, CEI Director of Innovation & Research Support

 Mental Health Trends for New England Youth

 Generally, mental health in New England reflects overall trends in the United States with most New England states hovering near the same rate of serious mental illnesses found in the U.S. population, 4.2%.
 Vermont and Maine, with rates above 5% are the exceptions (SAMHSA, 2017).
-Roughly half of all people in the United States with a mental illness do not get treated; the same is occuring in New England.
+Roughly half of all people in the United States with a mental illness do not get treated; the same is occurring in New England.
 Vermont, New Hampshire, and Maine all had suicide rates much higher than the national average (CDC, 2017) while Rhode Island has one of the highest rates in the nation (Klepper, 2011).
 New England also suffers disproportionately from the opioid crisis: five of the six New England states topped the country in opioid-related deaths over a five-year period (Newman, 2019), with Vermont being the only state to escape the trend.
 Other mental health issues plaguing Vermont compelled it to take serious action.
 Citizens decided that mental health support was important enough to create the Department of Mental Health, which supports efforts to address mental health issues in the community and school settings.
 In other states, schools are reaching out to nonprofits to help provide the necessary funding to increase access to service for all students.

 In 2019, with suicide and opioid addiction rates remaining high, faculty and teachers feel underprepared for the roles they are being asked to fill, and parents struggle to navigate the resources that are available.
 However, wraparound services like counseling and accommodations planning have increased in the past ten years.
 National debates about how to best support students and incorporate mental health into schools are impacting New England districts’ decision making.
 However, the impact is not universal throughout the region.
 New Hampshire is nationally recognized as a leading state in public education and the mental health services match the state’s total commitment to student welfare.
 In contrast, Rhode Island and Maine, which both rank lower than New Hampshire, do not dedicate a similar amount of resources to student mental health prevention or treatment (Morse, 2019).
 Disparities exist between White, Native, Black, and Latinx students in New England.
 Heterosexual students and queer students also seem to be forced to navigate New England mental health services differently.
 Moreover, class and socioeconomic status influence mental health outcomes in the region.
 The many different living conditions, such as urban, rural, and mountainous, affect the level of access to services as well.